Eidenz/VRChat-Asset-Manager/README.md

 - Favorite and quickly access frequently used items
 - Search and filter assets by various criteria
 - Dark/Light theme support
+- Custom image uploads for avatars and collections

 ## Technologies